siddontang/mixer/README.md

 ### Insert

-+ insert select not supported
++ "insert into select" not supported, later only cross sharding not supported.
-+ multi insert values to different nodes not supported
++ Multi insert values to different nodes not supported
-+ insert on duplicate update set can not set the routing key
++ "insert on duplicate key update" can not set the routing key

 ### Replace

-+ multi replace values to diffed nodes not support
++ Multi replace values to different nodes not supported

 ### Update

-+ update set can not set the routing key
++ Update can not set the routing key

 ### Set

-+ set autocommit support
++ Set autocommit support
-+ set name charset support
++ Set name charset support

 ### Range Rule

-+ only int64 number range supported
++ Only int64 number range supported

 ## Caveat